 - In a small saucepan, stir together the soy sauce, rice vinegar, garlic, and ginger.
 Bring to a simmer over medium high, then remove from heat and stir in the honey and chili paste.
 Remove a few spoonfuls of the cooked glaze in a separate bowl for serving.

-- Drizzle the salmon with the olive oil and brush so that it is evenly coated.
+- Drizzle the salmon with the canola oil and brush so that it is evenly coated.
 Place the salmon skin-side up on the hot skillet.
 Let cook for about 3 minutes, totally undisturbed, until the salmon forms a nice crust.
 When the salmon turns opaque on the sides and starts to turn opaque on top, use a flexible spatula to flip the salmon so that it is skin-side down.
 Brush or spoon the remaining glaze in the saucepan all over the top.
 Place the skillet immediately into the oven and let cook for 6 minutes (the salmon will appear a little undercooked in the center but will finish cooking as it rests).
 Remove from the oven and cover with foil.
 Let rest 4 to 5 minutes.
 Serve immediately, topped with reserved glaze, chopped green onion, and sesame seeds.

 Video